-- Development and implementation of a travel behaviour change program. - Reduce on-site car parking supply over-time (dependent on proportion of employees living locally and accessibility of public transport). - Consideration of the establishment of Holsworthy Station Express bus services. - Consideration of the establishment of Glenfield Station to Liverpool Station express bus. - Installation of a bus interchange and waiting area. - Bus priority works (establishment of designated bus lanes). - Design and construction of walking and cycleways. - Consideration of the extension of Bus Route 901. - Promote the establishment of Route 870, 871, and 872 bus both the SIMTA proposal and the general growth in population and employment traffic passing through the south-west of Sydney.
+- Development and implementation of a travel behaviour change program. - Reduce on-site car parking supply over-time (dependant on proportion of employees living locally and accessibility of public transport). - Consideration of the establishment of Holsworthy Station Express bus services. - Consideration of the establishment of Glenfield Station to Liverpool Station express - Installation of a bus interchange and waiting area. - Bus priority works (establishment of designated bus lanes). - Design and construction of walking and cycleways. - Consideration of the extension of Bus Route 901. - Promote the establishment of Route 870, 871, and 872 bus period to 2031 to cater for the forecast increase in traffic volumes which will result from both the SIMTA proposal and the general growth in population and employment traffic passing through the south-west of Sydney.